Re-Exec Pattern: Why Go and clone() Don't Get Along¶

 The fix: self re-exec¶

-Instead of calling clone() directly, we do this:
+Instead of calling clone() directly, I do this:

-- Launch our own binary as a child process with new namespaces
+- Launch the binary itself as a child process with new namespaces

 - Pass a special

-initcommand so the child knows it's the container init - The child process sets up the filesystem, hostname, and so on
+initcommand so the child knows it is the container init - The child process sets up the filesystem, hostname, and so on

 sequenceDiagram